You said yes (or popped the question yourself) and announced your engagement to your family and friends… but now what?

 17. Go Bridesmaid Dress Shopping

-Once you’ve been wedding dress shopping, it’s a good idea to go shopping for bridesmaid dresses.
+If you're having bridesmaids, it’s a good idea to go shopping for bridesmaid dresses after the wedding dress.

-One year in advance might sound like a lot, but with a (sometimes) large group of girls to organise, finding something which everyone loves can be a little tricky.
+One year in advance might sound like a lot, but with a (sometimes) large group of friends to organise, finding something which everyone loves can be a little tricky.
 Even if you don’t actually purchase anything until six months before the wedding, an initial shopping trip well in advance can do no harm.
+This goes for finding suits for male bridesmaids too.

-At the same time as purchasing bridesmaid dresses, consider your flower girl outfits.
+At the same time as purchasing bridesmaid dresses, consider your flower girl outfits if you're having them.

 READ MORE: 42 of the Best Bridesmaid Dresses

-If you haven’t exclusively hired a hotel with accommodation, you should make sure your bridal suite at your wedding venue or a hotel nearby is booked.
+If you haven’t exclusively hired a hotel with accommodation, you should make sure the honeymoon suite at your wedding venue or a hotel nearby is booked.

 At the same time as doing this, book out a block of rooms for your closest family and friends so they’ve got somewhere to stay on the night of your wedding!